 You can pick Abelia Kaleidoscope plants up at nurseries or garden centers and plant them directly into your garden.
 You can then take cuttings during the growing season.

 Before planting an Abelia Kaleidoscope, have a plan for where you want it to go.
-Take into account the space it’ll need as a mature plant compared to surrounding specimens.
+Consider the space it’ll need as a mature plant compared to surrounding specimens.

 Clear the soil of weeds and loosen it with a rake.
 Add some organic compost to the soil to provide more nutrients for the plant.
 You can also add mulch and other organic matter.